jartur/lww-hs/README.md

 # Notes

-* Testing can be improved by writing an `Arbitrary` instance for the datastructure and playing with that, but I ran out of time.
+* QuickCheck testing can be improved by writing an `Arbitrary` instance for the datastructure (e.g. to check for commutativity and associativity).